-He led the Minor leagues with 96 walks in 2019, while also striking out 146 times, which in my opinion has a lot to do with his approach at the plate, more then his ability as a hitter.
+Nolan Jones led the Minor leagues with 96 walks in 2019, while also striking out 146 times, which in my opinion has a lot to do with his approach at the plate, more then his ability as a hitter.
 Although there is some swing and miss in his game don’t get me wrong.
-He looks to work counts for a pitch he can drive into the gaps and is willing to hit with 2 strikes, putting him in some difficult situations leading to high number of strikeouts, and walks at the same time.
-It’s a trade off I personally, will take all day.
+He looks to work counts for a pitch he can drive into the gaps and is willing to hit with 2 strikes, putting him in some difficult situations leading to a high number of strikeouts, and walks at the same time.
+It’s a trade-off I personally, will take all day.
 And that plate discipline is one of Jones’ best attributes as a player.

 A Tall, Projectable, Left Handed Bat, still adding strength, with a smooth consistent swing.
 I love his ability to barrel up balls and use the whole field.
 And his power doesn’t lack going the other way.
 As you will see below.

 Nolan has really good bat control and can handle just about any pitch that comes his way, with a + ability to consistently find the barrel of the bat.